 Alleged Bitconnect India head arrested, according to a number of online reports.
-The individual’s name is Divyesh Darji and he is believes to be one of the promoters of the high-yield investment scheme, which has been called a Ponzei scheme by the authorities.
+The individual’s name is Divyesh Darji and he is believed to be one of the promoters of the high-yield investment scheme, which has been called a Ponzi scheme by the authorities.

 20 August, AtoZ Markets – Reportedly, Indian police have arrested an individual that has been allegedly involved in advertising Bitconnect.
 Bitconnect is known to be a recent investment scam.
 It is the high-yield investment program that has canceled its operation earlier this year after authorities have claimed that it is a Ponzi scheme.

 The arrested man is Divyesh Darji.
 He is believed to have served as head of Bitconnect in India.
 Mr. Darji is a resident of Surat city.
 He has reportedly been arrested in Delhi airport on 18th of August after a tip-off from local immigration services.
 Some of the online reports quote Inspector P G Narwade of Criminal Investigation Department (CID-Crime) of Gujarat police as saying:

 “[Bitconnect] came into existence in 2016, and in 2017, it launched the BitConnect [BCC] coin.
 It remained active till January this year.
 It released 2.8 crores [28 million] coins, out of which 1.8 crores [18 million] coins were sold to investors.
 The accused held seminars, events in India and other countries promising high interest — daily interest rate of 1 percent — on investment in BitConnect coins.”